PostHog/posthog.com/contents/blog/stop-treating-engineers-differently.md

 > Charles is the VP Ops & Marketing at PostHog.
 As a tedious non-engineering executive type (boo), he has hired and managed several teams across multiple startups, both technical and non-technical.
 In previous lives he has had titles with words like ‘Director of Product’, ‘CTO’, and ‘Head of Special Projects’, whatever that means.
 Outside of PostHog, he is currently spending a disproportionate amount of time perfecting his homemade tiramisu recipe - it’s getting there.

-## Engineers are worse communicators than non-engineers
+## Myth #1: Engineers are worse communicators than non-engineers

 This is my most-heard and least favorite.
 I’ve worked with loads of non-engineers who were awful communicators, and plenty of engineers who were stellar communicators.
 If you’re not able to articulate why you are doing what you are doing in _any_ role at a startup to people outside your direct team, I’ve found it’s reasonable to assume that you aren’t actually that good at your job.

 **Why this matters:** When it comes to hiring especially, I think recruiters can give engineers a free pass on communication skills because their ‘on paper’ technical skills look impressive.
 Your team will not thank you for this later on.
 The best engineers I’ve worked with were _also_ able to articulate to a non-engineer why what they are working on matters - and vice versa.

-## Engineers are motivated by different goals
+## Myth #2: Engineers are motivated by different goals

 Having conducted about ~800 job interviews, it turns out people by and large tend to say the same 3 things: